-The De Bortoli family story is one of determination and triumph that started nearly 90 years ago in war-torn Europe and is now told, generations later, across Australia.
+The De Bortoli family story is one of determination and triumph that started 90 years ago in war-torn Europe and is now told, generations later, across Australia.

 Our heritage encompasses the universal story of immigrants making good in an adopted land, the rise and rise of the Australian wine industry and the tale of a hardworking and innovative family who considers good wine, good food and good friends to be among the true pleasures in life.

 View our timeline to see how a love-struck Italian couple fleeing war-ravaged Italy are at the foundations of an Australian winemaking dynasty that has produced some of Australia’s most iconic and best-loved wines.

 1924: Vittorio De Bortoli journeyed from Castelcucco to New South Wales and the following year arrives in Griffith (formally known as Bagtown).
 The flat plains and red earth are very different to the hillls of Treviso

 1926: Vittorio worked hard and lived quite humbly under a rain water tank for some time.
 Giuseppina arrives in Australia the next year and is reunited with her fiancee Vittorio

 1928: Vittorio purchases a 55 acre mixed fruit farm.
 That year there is a glut of shiraz grapes, many farmers see it cheaper to let them rot Vittorio takes them for free and crushes 15 tonnes of shiraz grapes.
 Local Italians and other European workers in the area offer to buy wine off him.
 De Bortoli Wines is born.
 The next year, Vittorio and Giuseppina get married on the farm